paulsavala/Addition-RNN/Notes/LSTM.md

 # General LSTM Notes
 The purpose of this note is to cover some topics around the practical implementation of LSTMs in Keras that I could not easily find the answers to initially.
-These notes work together with the notebook ["Learning LSTMs"](notebooks/Learning_LSTMs.ipynb).
+These notes work together with my notebook "Learning LSTMs".

 ## What LSTMs return
 According to the [Keras RNN guide](https://www.tensorflow.org/guide/keras/rnn) "by default, the output of a RNN layer contains